gaehlerm/SoftwareEngineering/README.md

 One possibility is to start with mediocre names initially and then search for better names towards the end of programming a few lines.
 Then, Copilot can also help you find better names.

+Note that renaming is generally a fairly save refactoring technique and there are plenty of tools helping you.
+In many cases, the search function of your IDE may do the job as well.
+However, things may get tricky if you use global variables or if you have overridden functions.
+In this case, you should be very careful because it's easy to miss some variables or functions.

-## Scratch refactoring [WELC p.
-212]
+## Scratch refactoring

-In chess, there is a rule of thumb that suggests you should silently communicate with your pieces during your opponent's turn.
+In chess, a rule of thumb suggests that you should silently communicate with your pieces during your opponent's turn.
 You should ask them where they would like to be and thus get a sense of their preferred position.
 In programming, there is something quite similar.
-Scratch refactoring is not about improving code; it is only about getting an idea of how the code could look.
+Scratch refactoring [](Working Effectively with Legacy Code) is not about improving code; it is only about getting an idea of how the code could look.
 Just refactor as you like without worrying about bugs or similar issues.
 Figure out how the code should look in an ideal scenario.
 But also try to implement some of the edge cases to challenge your dream implementation and understand its limitations.
 I like the concept of scratch refactoring very much because it gives you an idea of how the code could look instead.

 Once you're done refactoring, discard everything and do a regular refactoring, attempting to implement the ideas you just acquired.
 Pay attention to not simply reimplementing the code you envisioned previously.
 You may have overlooked certain technical details, and the solution from scratch refactoring may not turn out as expected.
 After all, the scratch refactoring was just a dream...